About Us

 Are you struggling to choose the right school for a yoga teacher training in Rishikesh, India?

 In Rishikesh, the yoga capital of the world, there are over 500 yoga teacher training schools.
 Which yoga school is right for you?
-We understand how much time it takes to visit all the websites, read all the reviews, and then to still realize that there are 490 schools you havent even looked at yet!
+We understand how much time it takes to visit all the websites, read all the reviews, and then to still realize that there are hundreds you haven’t even looked at yet!

-Dont worry.
-We are here to help, and to guide you in understanding a few basics that will help you find the right yoga school in Rishikesh.
+Don’t worry.
+We are here to help and guide you in understanding a few basics that will help you find the right yoga school in Rishikesh.

 For starters, have you heard of the Yoga Alliance?
-The Yoga Alliance is where yoga schools and teachers all over the world register their programs, trainings, and certifications.
-This means that the schools must follow the Yoga Alliance standards, and that the trainings and certifications issued by that school are recognized globally.
+It’s where yoga schools and teachers worldwide register their programs and certifications.
+Being Yoga Alliance certified means the school follows global standards.

-4- Take online classes or engage online with yoga schools in Rishikesh
+4 – Take online classes or engage online with yoga schools

 sandeep-kumar